-Contact Our Wrongful Death Lawyers
+Contact Our Wrongful Death Lawyers in Florida

 The wrongful death lawyers at Holliday Karatinos Law Firm, PLLC are committed to providing you with exceptional client service and representation in your wrongful death claim.
 Our compassionate attorneys will give you the legal advocacy and support you need to seek damages from those responsible for your relative’s death.

-With more than fifty years of combined legal experience, our lawyers will work tirelessly to negotiate a settlement that is fair or take your claim to trial if necessary.
+With more than fifty years of combined legal experience, our attorneys will work tirelessly to negotiate a settlement that is fair or take your claim to trial if necessary.
 Please contact us and we can schedule a free, no-obligation consultation today.